CyberFlameGO/svnpython/Doc/library/decimal.rst

    .. method:: is_normal()

-      Return :const:`True` if the argument is a *normal* finite non-zero number with an adjusted exponent greater than or equal to *Emin*.
+      Return :const:`True` if the argument is a *normal* finite number.
 Return :const:`False` if the argument is zero, subnormal, infinite or a NaN.
-Note, the term *normal* is used here in a different sense with the :meth:`normalize` method which is used to create canonical values.

       .. versionadded:: 2.6